History of education in Dedham, Massachusetts: First public school

 On January 1, 1644, by unanimous vote, Dedham authorized the first U.S. taxpayer-funded public school; "the seed of American education."
 Its first teacher, Rev. Ralph Wheelock, was paid 20 pounds annually to instruct the youth of the community.
-John Thurston was commission by the town to build the first schoolhouse in 1648 for which he received a partial payment of £11.0.3 on December 2, 1650.
+John Thurston was commissioned by the town to build the first schoolhouse in 1648 for which he received a partial payment of £11.0.3 on December 2, 1650.
 The details in the contract require him to construct floorboards, doors, and "fitting the interior with 'featheredged and rabbited' boarding" similar to that found in the Fairbanks House.

 By the later part of the century, however, a sentiment of anti-intellectualism had pervaded the town.
 Residents were content to allow the minister to be the local intellectual and did not establish a grammar school as required by law.
 As a result, the town was called into court in 1675 and then again in 1691.

 Other schools, including Boston Latin School and the Town of Rehoboth have claimed to be the first public school, but Dedham's was the first to be supported exclusively by tax dollars.
 Lt.
 Governor Roger Wolcott led a committee that heard the claims of several cities and towns, including the presentation made by Dedham's Don Gleason Hill and Rev. Carlos Slafter.
 Governor Frederic T. Greenhalge and the Governor's Council. confirmed that Dedham's was the first.
 On June 17, 1898, a monument was unveiled on the grounds of the First Church Green, near the site of the original schoolhouse.